 Palettes, that’s how!

 I can’t even begin to tell you how happy this idea has made me.
 It all just “clicked” in my heart and mind.
 I have created several colorways; specially mixed colors that all coordinate with one another.
 Some are variegated, some tonal solids, some striped or speckled.
 Each yarn is labeled with the colorway name AND the palette name.
-If you choose any yarn from a given palette, it will coordinate with the others with the same palette.
+If you choose any yarn from a given palette, it will coordinate with the others within the same palette.
 Easy peasy!